NLnetLabs/rpki-doc/source/routinator/monitoring.rst

 allow you to tigger alerts, for example when the update duration is taking longer than your refresh interval.

-Lastly, the current RTR serial number is exposed, allowing you to check if this matches the serial number your connected router has.
-You can verify the serial number on your router with these commands:
+Lastly, the current serial number for RPKI-RTR is exposed.
+This number is used to notify connected routers that new data is available.
+The number Routinator has should match the serial on your connected router.
+You can verify this on your router with using the following command:

 :Juniper:
      ``show validation session detail``